bfi-digital/bfi-design-system/README.md

 1. Set the next  version number in the `package.json` file.
 2. `npm publish`.
 This will:
     - Run the tests
-    - Run rollup to bundle and transpile the cosde
+    - Bundle and transpile the code
     - Create and publish a tarball to NPM

 ## 🧪 Testing